PocketCareS/Android/README.md

 2. Connect your phone to the computer (make sure USB debugging is turned on and the application is running) and open your favorite terminal.
 3. Type ```adb devices``` and make sure your phone is in the "List of attached devices".
 4. Now to get the value of App Client ID from the logcat type ```adb logcat -s App_Client_ID```.
-5. Copy the value of App Client ID.
+5. Copy the value of App Client ID and continue with the steps to send sending push notifications for exposure [guide](https://github.com/PocketCareS/WebPortal#steps-to-send-push-notifications-for-exposure-contact-tracing).

 ## Built With